 - Consult your doctor on the best pre-natal vitamins for you and take your vitamins at night.

 #1 Essential Oil Diffuser (Click Image to purchase - AMAZON USA)

 Morning Sickness bands, bracelets.
 The science behind why they do work

-CLICK IMAGE TO SEE PRODUCT FEATURES / SHOP NAUSEA RELIEF
+CLICK IMAGE TO SEE PRODUCT BENEFITS FOR NAUSEA RELIEF

 In summary YES, these small and somewhat inconsequential looking bands do work to relieve nauseous symptoms associated with morning sickness and it’s simply based on the well-known eastern practice of acupressure.